 About Luis Barragan

 Luis Ramiro Barragán Morfín (1902 – 1988) was a Mexican architect and one of the most influential figures in 20th-century Mexican architecture.
-He was born in Guadalajara, Mexico, in 1902 and studied architecture in Mexico City.
+He was born in Guadalajara, Mexico, 1902 and studied architecture in Mexico City.
 Barragán is best known for his innovative use of color, light, and geometry in his designs, as well as his integration of nature into his architectural spaces.
 He was also a pioneer in the field of landscape architecture and is recognized for his contributions to the development of modern architecture in Mexico.
-His works, including the Luis Barragán House and Studio, are considered masterpieces and are celebrated for their originality and timelessness.
-His work is often quoted in reference to minimalist architecture despite the use of color due to the architectural ideas of forms and spaces which Barragán pioneered.
+His works, including Casa Gilardi and Casa Pedregal, are considered masterpieces and are celebrated for their originality and timelessness.
+His work is often quoted in reference to minimalist architecture despite the use of color due to the architectural ideas of forms and spaces that Barragán pioneered.
 Barragán’s influence can be seen in many of Mexico’s contemporary architects, especially in Ricardo Legorreta’s projects.

 Full Biography | Works from Luis Barragan